sguox002/leetcode/leetcode-all.md

 ## heap: priority-queue, set, map
 heap is tree based. priority_queue uses array to represent a tree structure (complete tree)

+<<-480	Sliding Window Median    		38.1%	Hard
+fixed window size K.
+using two heap, one max heap one min heap. the idea: store to left and right, hold the old value in heap if they are not on the top, using a hashmap to record those old values in heap (why we do not use index, since the old values having different index is the same, we only need to expel the value, do not care its index) then we need carefully balance the two heap, finding out the old value in which side.
+- using multiset have more convenience since we can eliminate the old value easily in O(logK), and then find the median also in log(K) first build the multiset using first k elements, and pointer to the k/2 add a new value, if current value < mid, then our pointer--, else no change delete old values. this is more concise and clear. many occassions set is more convenient than pq.
+->>

 <<-632	Smallest Range Covering Elements from K Lists    		53.3%	Hard
 priority_queue do merge sort.
 ->>